hdShang/arxiv-daily/docs/cs-GR/2025-09-12/papers/250909952v1-chord-chain-of-rendering-decomposition-for-pbr-material-estimation-f.md

 ---
 layout: default
-title: Chord: Chain of Rendering Decomposition for PBR Material Estimation from Generated Texture Images
+title: "Chord: Chain of Rendering Decomposition for PBR Material Estimation from Generated Texture Images"
 ---

 # Chord: Chain of Rendering Decomposition for PBR Material Estimation from Generated Texture Images